 Remember, it all started with this tile selection from Floor & Decor.
 I had major heart eyes for those marble rounds.
 Remember, we did marble herringbone for our kitchen backsplash so I thought this would really tie in nicely.

+I am so pleased with the tile selection.
 The minute our tile guy started putting the tile I up, I literally got the giggles.
 I was so excited.
 I had made several trips to Floor & Decor to peek at tile but it wasn’t until I sat down with a designer at Floor & Decor that I finally settled on a combo and it was about this moment that I realized that my tile selection was on point!

 As the tile was going up I had already set my mind on white grout but when I saw the dark spacing between the tile, I considered switching to a gray grout.
 For just a minute.
 Then, I stuck with my original plan and I’m so glad I did.